 - Household income that falls below a certain amount

-On the other hand, many people will stay on their plan for the entire calendar year.
+Still, many people will stay on their plan for the entire calendar year.
 That’s why it’s so important to put time and thought into comparing plans, reading the details on each and choosing the one that makes the most sense for you and your health needs.